Pete Hanna, Chair of Governors

 Vicky Craig, Co-opted Governor

 I moved to Essendon in 2014, having lived in the local area all my life.
-I am married to Tom and we have two children, Ted and Harry.
-Ted is currently in Reception.
+I am married to Tom and we have two children, Ted and Harry, both of whom are pupils at the school.
 We feel very privileged to live in such a beautiful and welcoming village.
 We were married at St Mary’s Church in 2012 by Reverend Pauline and both children have also been christened there.

 I became a governor as I am passionate about children’s education and want to support the school in being the best it can be and to help our children achieve their potential.
 I feel it is important to create a school environment whereby each child is valued and develops their own ideas, self-esteem and confidence, so they can excel both academically and creatively.

-I have been a member of the Essendon staff for three years as Homewood’s class teacher.
-Previous to this, I worked at a two form-entry primary school in North London for eleven years as Class Teacher and Key Stage 1 Phase Leader.
+I have been a member of the Essendon staff for four years.
 Since September 2017, I have had the exciting roles of Inclusion Manager and Deputy Headteacher, as well as being lucky enough to retain my class teaching role in Homewood.
+I consider it a privilege to be Acting Headteacher of this wonderful, caring and loving school.

-Away from Essendon, I am Mum to two (very different) boys, aged 7 and 9 years called Archie and Stan.
+Away from Essendon, I am Mum to two (very different) boys.
 At the weekends I am often found at the side of a football pitch due to my husband running a football club as well as the boys playing for it.
 We spend a lot of our ‘free’ time watching matches and supporting all of the teams.